+The Samoa Islands are part of Polynesia, a triangular area of the Pacific bounded by Hawaii, New Zealand, and Easter Island.
 The Samoa Islands have been populated for 3,000 years, but only known to the Western world for little more than two centuries.

 The National Park of American Samoa was authorized in 1988 by Congress.
 It preserves and protects tropical rainforests, coral reefs, fruit bats, and the Samoan culture.
 In 1988, the National Park Service began negotiations with nine Chiefs in village councils for land on three islands.
 The negotiations resulted in the 13,500-acre national park being located on the islands of Ofu, Ta'u, and Tutuila.
 About 4,000 acres of the park is mostly under water.

 When to Visit

 Visitors are welcome at any time.
 With the islands located south of the Equator, the islands have a hot and rainy climate year-round.
 If you want to the least chance of rain, plan a trip from June through September.